BE-PIN/be-pin.github.io/Appendices_text/appendix-8-4-consultation-concept-note.md

 *BE-PIN WP1 Information Needs Consultation – Concept Note (Full-Day)*

-Concept note for the BE-PIN WP1 full-day consultation on information needs (**Section 8.3.2** of the main report).
+Concept note for the BE-PIN WP1 full-day consultation on information needs.
 The consolidated outputs of this consultation are reported in [Appendix C](appendix-c-layered-surveillance-model.md).

 ## Background